fgindraud/localshare/Readme.md

 [![Build Status](https://travis-ci.org/lereldarion/qt-localshare.svg?branch=master)](https://travis-ci.org/lereldarion/qt-localshare)

 Small graphical application to send a file to a local peer.
-Peers on the local network are automatically discovered using Bonjour/Zeroconf.
+Peers on the local network are automatically discovered using Zeroconf mDNS service discovery.
-Distant peer can be manually added (but performing a transfer requires an open firewall on the destination).
+Distant peers can be manually added by filling ip and port (but performing a transfer requires an open firewall on the destination).

 Setup
 -----